dhruvbansal111111-debug/Customer-Shopping-Behavior-Analysis/README.md

 - **SQL analysis**
 - Push cleaned data to MySQL or run SQL queries against the source for aggregations and joins.
 - **Dashboard development**
-- Build interactive visuals in Power BI with slicers, drill-throughs, and cross-filtering.
+- Build interactive visuals in Power BI with slicers and interactive graphs.
 - **Reporting and presentation**
 - Write a concise report summarizing methods and findings; use Gamma AI to generate a PPTX and polish slides.
 - **Deliverables**